nabto/nabto-heat-control-template/README.md

 # Install the nabto cordova plugin
 ionic plugin add cordova-plugin-nabto

+# Add platforms
+ionic platform add ios android

 # Manually replace ios linker flags according to plugin readme using xcode
 # "-ObjC" to "-force_load $(BUILT_PRODUCTS_DIR)/libCordova.a -lstdc++".
 # Optionally raise deployment target to 8.0 or above.

-# Build the ios project
+# Build the project for ios or android
 ionic build ios

 # Open xcode and run or run the simulator directly from the command line